Spencerx/FISSURE/README.md

 5. `wsl --list --online`
 6. Install a specific version (plain Ubuntu should be the latest version listed): `wsl --install -d Ubuntu-22.04`
 7. Open the Start Menu, search for Ubuntu and launch it
+8. To uninstall a distribution: `wsl --unregister Ubuntu-22.04`

 Enable USB passthrough in a PowerShell as Administrator: